jundalisay/sp/content/en/research/marco-polo/volume-1/book-2/chapter-32.md

+---
+heading: "Chapter 32"
-CHAPTER 32.
-The Charity of the Emperor to the Poor.
+title: "The Charity of the Emperor to the Poor"
+description: ""
+a: "Marco Polo"
+c: "darkslategray"
+weight: 4
+# date: 2022-05-01
+---

 I have told you how the Great Kaan provides for the distribution of necessaries to his people in time of dearth, by making store in time of cheapness.